dnce17/readmission_30_day_predictive_model/README.md

 * There were  many emergency inpatient visits and a significant number of patients being readmitted within 30 days, especially those taking diabetes medications.
 This highlights a possible need for more thorough evaluation and careful post-discharge planning before patients are sent home.

 * All patients in the dataset have type 2 diabetes, and metformin is generally the recommended first-line treatment.
 The high number of emergency admissions among patients **not taking metformin** raises concerns about adherence to clinical guidelines.
-Possible contributing factors include poor medication adherence, health conditions preventing metformin use, gaps in continuity of care, or problems wtih insurance.
+Possible contributing factors include poor medication adherence, health conditions preventing metformin use, gaps in continuity of care, or problems with insurance.
 These issues warrant further investigation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>